codingkapoor/styles-conference/README.md

 # stylesconference
-This projects aims to create a BOOTSTRAPPED version of 'StylesConference' website created by Shay Howe for the purpose of tutorial @learn.shayhowe.com http://bit.ly/1kjQk1b.
+This projects aims to create a [BOOTSTRAPPED version](http://stylesconference.shivamkapoor.com/) of [StylesConference](http://learn.shayhowe.com/practice/organizing-data-with-tables/index.html) website created by Shay Howe for the purpose of tutorial @learn.shayhowe.com.

 What it means is that StylesConference is now RESPONSIVE i.e., it has different layout when viewed on phone or a tablet to give optimal viewing experience.